Towards Active Synthetic Data Generation for Finetuning Language Models: Related Work

 \section{Related Work}

-\paragraph{Distillation.} Fitting models on synthetic datasets composed of pairs $z = (x, \hat{y})$ of sequences where $\hat{y}$ is produced by a teacher model conditioned on separately available prompts $x$---often referred to as distillation~\citep{hinton2015distilling}---has been shown to be extremely effective in improving capabilities of SLM student models~\citep{alpaca, peng2023instruction, team2024gemma}.

-\paragraph{Synthetic question and answer generation.} Going one step further, we can generate \textit{both} questions \textit{and} answers: $\hat{z} = (\hat{x}, \hat{y})$.
-SFT on synthetic question-answer pairs results in improved capabilities without being restricted by potentially small seed dataset sizes~\citep{mitra2024orca}.
-Much like in the distillation setting, generating a question-answer pair only requires prompting the teacher model with a seed data point~\citep{liu2024evolving, luo2023wizardmath, zeng2024skywork}.

-\paragraph{Selective question and answer generation.} Synthetic datasets are known to be compressible---synthetic samples filtered to have high \llmasajudge{}~\citep{chen2023alpagasus} values or low student loss~\citep{li2023quantity}, for example, can obtain the same performance as finetuning on the entire unpruned corpus.
-To remedy this inefficiency, rather than generating a large static synthetic dataset and then filtering, we can instead carefully select the seed data used to generate the synthetic samples, and hopefully produce fewer semantically similar sequences.
-This has been shown by prioritizing incorrect samples when querying the teacher, which is more data efficient than finetuning on the original corpus $D_0$~\citep{lee2024llm2llm}. \llmasajudge{} selection is also known to be more data efficient than directly finetuning on a public benchmark synthetic datasets~\citep{jiang2023lion}.
-This study includes \llmasajudge{} scoring due to its widespread use and prioritizing incorrectly answered student responses due to its simplicity.
+\paragraph{Distillation.} Fitting models on synthetic datasets composed of pairs $z = (x, \hat{y})$ of sequences, where $\hat{y}$ is produced by a teacher model conditioned on separately available prompts $x$---often referred to as distillation~\citep{hinton2015distilling}---has been shown to be extremely effective in improving capabilities of SLM student models~\citep{alpaca, peng2023instruction, team2024gemma}. \looseness=-1 \paragraph{Synthetic question and answer generation.} Going one step further, we can generate \textit{both} questions \textit{and} answers: $\hat{z} = (\hat{x}, \hat{y})$.
+SFT on synthetic question-answer pairs results in improved capabilities without being restricted by small seed dataset sizes~\citep{mitra2024orca}.
+Much like in the distillation setting, generating a question-answer pair only requires prompting the teacher model with a seed data point~\citep{liu2024evolving, luo2023wizardmath, zeng2024skywork}. \looseness=-1 \paragraph{Selective question and answer generation.} Synthetic datasets are known to be compressible---synthetic samples filtered by high \llmasajudge{}~\citep{chen2023alpagasus} values or low student loss~\citep{li2023quantity}, for example, obtain the same performance as finetuning on the entire unpruned corpus.
+To remedy this inefficiency, rather than generating a large static synthetic dataset and then filtering, we can instead carefully select the seed data used to generate the synthetic samples to produce fewer semantically similar sequences.
+This is effective when distilling on synthetic answers, $(x, \hat{y})$, by balancing correct and incorrect seed data~\citep{liu2024evolving} and conversely by prioritizing high uncertainty seed data~\citep{zhang-etal-2024-elad}.
+Moreover, data efficiencies have been shown on synthetic question and answer generation by prioritizing incorrect seed data, which is more data efficient than finetuning on the original corpus~\citep{lee2024llm2llm}. \llmasajudge{} selection is also more data efficient than finetuning on public static synthetic datasets~\citep{jiang2023lion, jazbec2024efficient}.
+We include \llmasajudge{} scoring due to its widespread use and prioritizing incorrectly answered student responses due to its simplicity.
+It is worth noting that no prior work benchmarks against static synthetic question and answer generation. \looseness=-1

-\subsection{Assigning a value to data}
+\subsection{Assigning a Value to Data}